Proj-Vanq/unvstats/README.md

 A server running:

- - Tremulous 1.2
+ - Unvanquished

 *Note:* Windows specific code has been removed from the log parser, this plus
-      the lack of any testing whatsoever on Windows almost guarantees that you will need to fix tremstats.py if you plan to parse logs on a Windows platform.
+      the lack of any testing whatsoever on Windows almost guarantees that you will need to fix unvstats.py if you plan to parse logs on a Windows platform.